UNINETTSigma2/documentation/files_storage/nird/backup_lmd.md

 - The Data Peak (TS) path on the system is `/nird/datapeak`.
 For backward compatibility, a parallel mount point to `/nird/projects` is maintained.
 - The Data Lake (DL) path on the system is `/nird/datalake`

-We advice projects to assess which of the dataset needs a higher level of security and should be backed up.
+We advise projects to assess which of the dataset needs a higher level of security and should be backed up.

 In general, one can consider which data can be easily reproduced, and which